 COVID-19 Appointment Protocols

-How NewView Eye Center has Responded to the COVID-19 Pandemic to Ensure Your Safety
+How NewView Eye Center has Responded to the COVID-19 Pandemic to Ensure Your Safety: UPDATED 8/23/2022

-The COVID-19 pandemic has been scary for everyone and has entirely changed our way of life.
-Here at NewView Eye Center, we want you to know that we are here for you during this frightening and uncertain time.
+The COVID-19 pandemic has been scary for everyone but thanks to vaccines, we are trying to get back to our normal way of life as much as we can.
+Here at NewView Eye Center, we want you to know that we are here for you during this time.
 We are doing everything possible to keep you safe while still providing the state-of-the-art eye care that you’re used to from us.

-When you arrive to the office on the day of your appointment, prior to entering the waiting room, you will have your temperature checked with a non-contact forehead infrared thermometer.
-If normal, you will be admitted to the waiting room where social distancing guidelines will be enforced with all people sitting six feet apart.
-In most instances, you will be escorted to an exam room where you will stay until the end of your visit.
-If no exam rooms are available, you will be asked to wait in your vehicle until we call you.
-If you would like to look at and try on glasses from our optical shop while you are waiting for your appointment, you will be asked to place them on a special table after touching them, so they are able to be disinfected before any other patients touch them.
-If you are interested in purchasing glasses and the Optician is engaged with another patient, you will be asked to reschedule or wait in your car until the Optician is available to help you.
+If you would like to look at and try on glasses from our optical shop while you are waiting for your appointment, you will be asked to place them on a special table after touching them, so they may be disinfected before any other patients touch them.
+If you are interested in purchasing glasses and the Optician is engaged with another patient, you may be asked to reschedule or wait in your car until the Optician is available to help you.

-In short, when you call NewView Eye Center with your eye concern, know that we are thinking of ways to manage your needs while doing everything we can to keep you safe.
-While so much has changed in our day-to-day lives, please know that we are here for you and we look forward to providing you with excellent care for years to come.
+In short, when you call NewView Eye Center with your eye concern, know that we are thinking of ways to manage your needs while doing everything we can to keep you and our staff safe.
+While so much has changed in our day-to-day lives, please know that we are here for you, and we look forward to providing you with excellent care for years to come.
 Thank you so much for trusting us with your eye care!